The Local Approach to Causal Inference under Network Interference: Applications to causal inference

-We apply the local approach framework of Section 3 to two causal inference problems.
+We apply the local approach framework of Section \ref{sec:motivation} to two causal inference problems.
 In both problems, the researcher begins with a rooted network associated with a status-quo policy and is tasked with evaluating the impact of an alternative.
 The researcher has access to data on outcomes and policies from multiple independent communities or clusters such as schools, villages, firms, or markets.
 This data structure, described in Section \ref{sec:exp_setup}, is not crucial to our methodology, but simplifies the analysis.
-The study of alternative settings, for example with data from one large network or endogenous policies is left to future work.
+It is also very common in the network economics literature.
+We leave applications to alternative settings, for example with data from one large network or endogenous policies, to future work.

-Our first application, described in Section \ref{sec:dist_test}, is to testing policy irrelevance.
-We test the hypothesis that the rooted networks associated with two policies generate the same distribution of outcomes.
-Our second application, described in Section \ref{sec:est_asf}, is to estimating policy effects.
-We construct a $k$-nearest-neighbors estimator for the structural function of Section 3.2.2 and provide non-asymptotic bounds on estimation error.
+Our first application, described in Section \ref{sec:est_asf}, is to the estimation and inference of policy effects.
+We construct a $k$-nearest-neighbors estimator for the average structural function in (\ref{poi}) and provide non-asymptotic bounds on its estimation error.
+We then establish an asymptotic normality result for the estimator that can be used to construct confidence intervals for the policy effect in the usual way.
+Our second application, described in Section \ref{sec:dist_test}, is to testing policy irrelevance.
+That is, we test the hypothesis that the rooted networks associated with two policies generate the same distribution of outcomes.
 These applications contrast a literature studying the magnitude of any potential spillover effects or testing the hypothesis of no spillovers \cite[see for instance][]{aronow2012general,athey2018exact,hu2021average,savje2021average}.